Sawon1234/CNN_tensorflow_package/README.md

-# ECC_tensorflow_package
+# CNN_tensorflow_package
-Comprehensive Tensorflow Package for various CNN variants, RNN variants, visualization and advanced losses.
+Tensorflow Package for various CNN variants.

 Flow starts from main.py.
 One needs to just set the configuration parameters, and leave the rest to the package.
-Specifically, we aim to support the following:
+Specifically, following are supported, and we will be constantly updaitng this space with more variants:

 ----------------------------
 Annotations